nparajul/Duck-Interpreter/README.md

 if( <Logical/Arithmetic Expression> ) <goto statement>;

-If the <arithmetic expression> != 0, the statement is execute.
+If the <arithmetic expression> != 0, the statement executes.

 # read statement
 The read statement has the format: